Ralph Lauren can pursue contempt claim over polo player logo

-NEW YORK (Reuters) - A Manhattan federal judge said Ralph Lauren Corp may try to hold the U.S. Polo Association in contempt for using a logo that resembles its iconic polo player logo, but put the case on hold for a related arbitration.
+NEW YORK, March 30 (Reuters) - A Manhattan federal judge said Ralph Lauren Corp may try to hold the U.S. Polo Association in contempt for using a logo that resembles its iconic polo player logo, but put the case on hold for a related arbitration.

 In a decision made public on Monday, U.S. District Judge Richard Sullivan said Ralph Lauren could pursue claims that the “double horsemen” logo used to advertise USPA retail stores, including in New York’s Times Square, and online stores was too similar to Ralph Lauren’s logo of a polo player atop a horse.